-The performance period presented is for a period of after the Great Recession when the market was in economic recovery and with a trend of positive market conditions.
+The performance period presented is for a period of after the Great Recession when the market or in declining market conditions.
 Therefore, it is not known how the portfolio would perform in a bear market or in declining market conditions.